joeaoregan/LIT-Yr4-NetworkGames/09-Asynchronous-Client-UDP/README.md

 ./srv 8000
 ```

-###### With UDP Server application running, the Client must use the same port when sending data
+###### With UDP Test Server application running, the Client must use the same port when sending data with sendto()

-The already compiled Client application included in the directory can be run with commands:
+The already compiled Asynchronous Client application included in the directory can be run with commands:

 ```c
 ./cli